Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

         max = k;
 ```

 `if` statements can be nested to any depth.
 Notice how aligning each `e1se` with the matching `if` makes the nesting easier to see.
-If you still find the nesting confusing, don’t hesitate to add braces:
+If you still find the nesting confusing, don't hesitate to add braces:

 ```C
 if(i > j)